Contents: Removal ↡ Installation ↡

 Warning!
 Gasoline is extremely flammable and explosive, so care must be taken when working on any part of the fuel system.

-3. Relieve the pressure in the fuel system.
+3. Relieve pressure in the fuel system.

 Sedan and coupe models

-Removing the fuel tank gasket panel
+Removal the fuel tank gasket panel

 1. Remove the large rubber seal covering the fuel tank pipes.